Cockfosters War Memorial

 The Cockfosters War Memorial is located at the junction of Chalk Lane and Cockfosters Road in Cockfosters, London.
 It commemorates the men of the district who died in the first and second World Wars and is in the form of a tapered column with a celtic cross at the top and the names of the dead on the base.
 It was unveiled by the Bishop of Willesden in March 1921.

+History

+Following the First World War, communities across the United Kingdom commissioned local memorials to honour those who had died in the conflict.
+In Cockfosters, residents and the parish of Christ Church Cockfosters raised funds for a permanent memorial, which was unveiled on 6 November 1921.

+After the Second World War, additional inscriptions were added to include the names of local men who died in that conflict as well.

+Design

+The memorial consists of a Portland stone cross mounted on a square plinth and stepped base.
+The front face bears the main dedication: